janmonschke/janmonschke.github.com/projects/diffsync.md

 ## Socket.io independence {#socketio-independence}

 Neither client, nor server ship with a dependency of socket.io.
 This allows to replace the transportation layer with a completely different library which is compatible to the socket.io interface.
 This implementation relies on named-events, acknowledgments, rooms and it does not make any assumption about the underlying transportation protocol.

-#### Description {#description}

-backbone-couchdb is a plugin for Backbone.js that takes care of synching (Backbone-) Models and Collections automatically with a CouchDB instance.
-It makes heavy use of CouchDBs built-in Couchapp functionality.
-Normally it would be necessary to set up a webserver and a webapp (Rails, Sinatra, Django...) in order to persist Models.
-But with this plugin it is only needed to host Backbone Apps as Couchapp and the persistence layer is ready out of the box.

-Since the App runs as a Couchapp, it is also capable of using the CouchDB \_changes-feed which enables the App to receive real-time updates for Collections and Models.
-If this functionality is not needed it can be turned off easily.